faizonly5953/chat-app-character-ai-playht/README.md

 5. Push to the branch (`git push origin feature-branch`).
 6. Create a new Pull Request.

+### To-do list
+- Connecting ChatApp with image generation (Stable Diffusion)
+- Create a function where for every conversation, AI will generate an 'Emotion' image of its own face
+- Make More Responsive WebUI
+-I Think create a deepfake so that AI from the image generation results, to combine audio and image generation, create an AI representation via Video source (but that is if I already have enough logic to make it 💀 )

 ### Thanks To

 - [realcoloride](https://github.com/realcoloride/node_characterai) for Unofficial API